2 Texas toddlers died after being left in car overnight

 "They thought maybe they'd gotten into something poisonous -- that's what their story was," Hierholzer told CNN affiliate KABB.

-Investigators with the Kerr County Sheriff's office and Kerrville Police determined the children actually had been left inside their mother's vehicle for 15 hours -- from Tuesday night until noon Wednesday -- while she and a 16-year-old male friend hung out with other friends inside a residence, the release said.
+Investigators with the Kerr County Sheriff's Office and Kerrville police determined the children actually had been left inside their mother's vehicle for 15 hours -- from Tuesday night until noon Wednesday -- while she and a 16-year-old male friend hung out with other friends inside a residence, the release said.

-The sheriff didn't say what caused the deaths, but told CNN affiliate KABB that temperatures reached into the 90s during the day on Wednesday.
+The sheriff didn't say what caused the deaths, but told KABB that temperatures reached into the 90s during the day on Wednesday.

-"She left them in the car -- intentionally in the car -- while her and the 16-year-old male friend were in the house," the sheriff told KABB.
+"She left them in the car -- intentionally in the car -- while her and the 16-year-old male friend were in the house," the sheriff said.
 "They were in the house all night.
 The male friend for a little bit went to sleep in the car a little while but then went back to the house."

 People inside the house reported hearing the children crying but nobody went to check, he said to KABB.